-Learning Points Category
+Learning Points 0 .

 Assessments # Each Total

 Class participation n/a 15 15

 Discussion Boards 9 3 27

 Weekly topic leader 1 10 10

 Conceptualizing privacy and security 1 8 8

 Book report 1 10 10

 Final paper and presentation multiple n/a 30

-Tot 100
+Tota l Points: 100

 Class participation (15%): This class is structured to be discussion-centered.
 I will lead discussions, but you are expected to actively participate.
 We are a relatively small class and everyone's voice can be heard.
-This will require that you finish all assigned readings prior to each class session.
+This will require that you finish assigned readings prior to each class session.
 Participation forms an integral part of your own learning experience, as well as that of your classmates.
 Class participation grades will take into account both the quantity and quality of your contributions to class discussions; however, the quality of your contributions (whether questions, viewpoints, responses to others' questions, etc.) to a meaningful, ongoing discussion will be much more heavily weighted.
+One mechanism for participating outside of class is to use the link in the top module on Canvas to share links to articles you come across related to class content.
+If you share a link, you should be prepared to (briefly) discuss it in class.